African-American Muslims: Conversion to orthodox Sunni Islam

 After the death of Elijah Muhammad, he was succeeded by his son, Warith Deen Mohammed.
 Mohammed rejected many teachings of his father, such as the divinity of Fard Muhammad, and saw a white person as also a worshiper.
 As he took control of the organization, he quickly brought in new reforms.
 He renamed it the World Community of al-Islam in the West; later it became the American Society of Muslims.
 It was estimated that there were 200,000 followers of W. D. Mohammed at the time.

-W. D. Mohammed introduced teachings which were based on orthodox Sunni Islam.
+W. D. Mohammed introduced teachings that were based on orthodox Sunni Islam.
 He removed the chairs in the organization's temples, and replaced the entire "temple" concept with the traditional Muslim house of worship, the mosque, also teaching how to pray the salat, to observe the fasting of Ramadan, and to attend the pilgrimage to Mecca.

 A small number of Black Muslims however rejected these new reforms brought by Imam Mohammed.
 Louis Farrakhan who broke away from the organization, re-established the Nation of Islam under the original Fardian doctrines, and remains its leader.